zack466/ZPCalc/README.md

 ### Irrational Operations
  - `pow`  - returns a^b, where a and b are the top two stack elements.
 Tries to preserve exactness
+ - `invpow`  - returns a^(1 / b), where a and b are the top two stack elements.
+Tries to preserve exactness
  - `sqrt` - returns the square root of the top stack element.
 Tries to preserve exactness
  - `log` - returns a log b, where a and b are the top two stack elements.
 Tries to preserve exactness
  - `lg` - returns the base 2 log of the top stack element.
 Tries to preserve exactness